The Amityville Horror (1979)

 Starring: James Brolin, Margot Kidder and Rod Steiger

-This film begins with a rainy night.
+It then begins with a rainy night.
 We are outside of a large house.
 We see flashes of lights in the windows.
 There is a delay between them.
 It turns out that the eldest son is going room to room, assassinating his family with a gun.
-A detective comes to investigate and doesn’t understand why he did it and how no one heard him as he did.
-The detective is played by Val Avery.
+A detective, Sgt.
+Gionfriddo (Val Avery) comes to investigate and doesn’t understand why he did it and how no one heard him as he did.

 We then shift to one year later.
-A newlywed couple is looking at the home.
+A couple comes to check out the house.
+They are just recently married.
+We have George (James Brolin) and Kathy Lutz (Margot Kidder).
 It has enough space for them, but it is at the upper-end of their budget.
-The couple is played by James Brolin and Margot Kidder.
-Kidder has three children from a previous marriage, two boys played by K.C.
-Martel and Meeno Peluce.
-She also has a daughter played by Natasha Ryan.
+Kathy has three children from a previous marriage, two boys Greg (K.C.
+Martel) and Matt (Meeno Peluce).
+She also has a daughter Amy (Natasha Ryan).
 They end up getting the house and start to unpack their things as one big happy family.

-We learn early on that there is something wrong with this house.
-The children are outside playing with their dog while Brolin and Kidder are unpacking.
+From that first day we see there’s something wrong with this house.
+The children are outside playing with their dog while George and Kathy are unpacking.
 They decide to take a break and go outside.
-When they do, a priest comes to bless the house; he is played by Rod Steiger.
-He finds they are outside and decides to go ahead with his task.
-He goes into a room to begin.
-There are flies on the window.
-He is stopped as it gets hotter and hotter in the room, there is a horrible smell, more flies appear even though it is out of season from them and finally a voice tells him to get out.
+When they do, a priest, Father Delaney (Rod Steiger) comes to bless the house.
+He finds they’re outside and decides to go ahead with his task.
+He goes into a room and there are flies on the window.
+He is stopped as it gets hotter and hotter in the room, there is a horrible smell, more flies appear even though it is out of season for them and finally a voice tells him to get out.
 He does just that.
 Before he gets away though, he vomits.

 More and more weird things happen in this house.
-Any time Kidder and Steiger try to talk on the phone, the connection goes bad.
-Brolin while in the house is always cold.
-Ryan begins to have an imaginary friend that might not be so imaginary by the name of Jody.
+Any time Kathy and Father Delaney try to talk on the phone, the connection goes bad.
+George while in the house is always cold.
+Amy begins to have an imaginary friend that might not be so imaginary by the name of Jody.
 Things turn up missing and other mysterious things happen at 3:15 am.
-Even Kidder’s aunt who is a nun can’t stay long in the house; she is played by Irene Dailey.
+Even Kathy’s Aunt Helena, who is a nun, can’t stay long in the house.

 I would recommend giving this film a viewing.
-It is a classic haunted house film that is based on a true story.
+It is a classic haunted house film that is based on what is considered a true story.
 It really is an iconic film and I would say it needs to be viewed at least once.
 It is not the best haunted house film out there, but definitely is an important film to the genre.
 There is some really good acting, a decent story and an overwhelming creepy feeling.
-This one sticks with you a little bit after watching it.
+The soundtrack helps here.
+It is just plagued by some pacing issues and story ideas that don’t go anywhere.
+Regardless, this one sticks with you a little bit after watching it.
 If you like horror films, I would say that this one is a must see for the significance of it.